About Africa Europe Days

 The COVID-19 pandemic creates space for new ideas and strategies that can deliver the transformation all continents need.
 This means overcoming challenges related to lack of access to land, finance, markets, technologies, practical skills and barriers to youth participation.
 The UN Food Systems Summit ahead of us is a unique opportunity to bring Africa and Europe together and advance a common agenda for sustainable agriculture that benefits to farmers and soils.

 - How can government, business and civil society across Africa and Europe work together throughout this last Decade of Action to achieve the SDGs and advance a common agenda in preparation for the 2021 UN Food Systems Summit?

 - In the context of the African Continental Free trade Area (AfCTFA), how can Africa and Europe reset their trade relationship for it to be fairer and more sustainable?
 What are the difficulties and potential obstacles in making this trade relationship accelerate the intake of sustainable agriculture?

 - How can Europe and Africa work together and share best practices to support a number of countries across Africa to achieve ambitious agriculture targets at the scale demanded?

-Co-Chair of the AEF Strategy Group on Agriculture and Food Systems and Executive Chairperson of AKADEMYIA 2063
+former Co-Chair of the Africa Europe Foundation Strategy Group on Agriculture, Executive Chairperson of AKADEMIYA 2063

 Jocelyn Brown Hall